lemire/docker_programming_station/README.md

 - This works whether you have an ARM-based server or an Intel based mac.
 - The files created in the directory will be owned by you (the user).

+Caution:

+- You should map specific directories insider a user directory.
+Do you use this script to map system-owned  directories like `/home/` or `/usr/` as it would be unsafe.

 ## Requirements